celarex/RLcases/README.md

 **Objectives**

-* Control multiple kinds of multiple robots to scan an area as soon as possible while avoiding static and dynamic obstacles.
+* Control multiple types of multiple robots to scan an area as soon as possible while avoiding static and dynamic obstacles.

 **Results**